OldEnt/stellaris-habitat-start-amaryllis/amaryllian_readme.txt

-[list]
-[*]Convert your habitats to Foundry, Industrial, Research, Fortress, Bureaucratic, Refinery, Trade, Mining, Generator, Farming or Sanctuary arcologies.
+Convert your habitats to Foundry, Industrial, Research, Fortress, Bureaucratic, Refinery, Trade, Mining, Generator, Farming or Sanctuary arcologies.

-[*]Habitat Captains (and gestalt equivalent) increase unity output.
+Habitat Captains (and gestalt equivalent) increase unity output.
 The more habitats you own, the bigger unity bonus is.
-[/list]

 [IMG]https://i.imgur.com/p7Fv1Z6.gif[/IMG]